 When you get a cut or wound, a cascade of events takes place in the body.

-Collagen, which is located on the outside of the blood vessels, interacts with the platelets to cause them to clump together.
-Another protein, fibrinogen, also come in to shore up the clot and make it strong by being activated into fibrin.
-There is a cascade of events that takes place here to quickly activate the fibrinogen.
-Thrombin is the main activator, turning fibrinogen into fibrin.
-Within this cascade of events are several other ‘factors’ that are integral to the process, including factor V (which we will focus on here) and factor VIII.
+Collagen, which is located on the outside of the blood vessels, interacts with the platelets causing them to clump together.
+Another protein, fibrinogen, also comes in to bolster the clot and make it strong by being activated into fibrin.
+A cascade of events takes place here quickly to activate the fibrinogen.
+Thrombin is the main activator and turns fibrinogen into fibrin.

-Mutations (rare) that cause a deficiency in factor V cause mild forms of hemophilia, or an inability to clot well.
-More severe forms of hemophilia are caused by a mutation in other factor genes (e.g. factor IX mutation caused the type of hemophilia in European royal families).
+Mutations that cause a deficiency in factor V cause mild forms of hemophilia or an inability to clot well.
+More severe forms of hemophilia are caused by a mutation in other factor genes (e.g., factor IX mutation caused the type of hemophilia in European royal families).

-The opposite problem is at play with the factor V Leiden variant.
-This is a change in the gene that causes a more active version that resists the shutoff signal from activated protein C and stays active, thus increasing thrombin and prolonging the clotting action.
-The clot can then become larger than it should be, blocking blood flow if it is in the wrong place.
+Conversely, the factor V Leiden variant causes the opposite problem from hemophilia.
+A change in the gene causes a more active version to resist the shutoff signal from activated protein C and stay active, thus increasing thrombin and prolonging the clotting action.
+The clot can become larger than it should be, blocking blood flow if it is in the wrong place.

 A good source of information on thrombosis and clotting disorders is Clot Connect, from the University of North Carolina.

 The factor V Leiden variant is found in about 5-8% of people of European descent.
 Researchers have several theories of why such a deleterious mutation has been passed down at a higher rate.
-One advantage of clotting more readily would be for women in childbirth, which historically included high rates of hemorrhaging.
+Interestingly enough, one advantage of clotting more readily would be for women in childbirth, which historically included high rates of hemorrhaging.
 In times of war, it would also be an advantage to clot a little better when wounded.
-And finally, there is a statistically higher sperm count found in men who are a carrier of the factor V Leiden variant, so the mutation would have been slightly more likely to be passed on to more offspring.[ref][ref][ref]
+And finally, there is a statistically higher sperm count found in men who are carriers of the factor V Leiden variant, so the mutation would have been slightly more likely to be passed on to more offspring.[ref][ref][ref]

 - C/T: one copy of factor V Leiden